 There are two different ways of life.
 One is the “give” way—the way of love and outgoing concern—God’s way.
 The other is the “get” way—of selfishness and self-concern—the way of this world.
 Jesus taught that it is “more blessed to give than to receive” (Acts 20:35).

 With this in mind, what is the Bible definition of love?

-John wrote, “For this is the love of God, that we keep His commandments: and His commandments are not grievous” (I John 5:3).
+The apostle John wrote, “For this is the love of God, that we keep His commandments: and His commandments are not grievous” (I John 5:3).
 Many who claim to have love believe that the commandments are grievous.
-God says they are not, and calls His Law “holy, just, good and spiritual” (Rom.
-7:12-14).
+God says they are not, and calls His Law “holy, just, good” and “spiritual” (Rom.
+7:12, 14).